karkman/MMB-901_Metagenomics/Practicals/README.md

 git clone https://github.com/karkman/MMB-901_Metagenomics.git
 ```

 Check what was downloaded and go to that folder.
 Then again check what is inside.
-**All the scripts are to be run in this folder**.
+**All the scripts are to be run in this folder** (unless instructed otherwise).

 ### Interactive use of Puhti